robric/wiki-contrail-controller/BGP-Extended-Communities.md

 This extended community is used to carry a sequence number for L2 and L3 routes originated by vRouters.
 It helps determine the correct location of a MAC/IP when the virtual-machine moves from one vRouter to another.
 Note that the EVPN specification describes the use of this extended community for L2 routes, but Contrail also uses it for L3 routes.

 The MAC Mobility extended community is defined in [RFC 7432](https://tools.ietf.org/html/rfc7432#page-18).

+#### Load Balance

+This extended community is used to carry a list of packet fields used in the data plane while computing the hash during forwarding (over ECMP).
+By default, hashing is always based on the standard 5-tuple fields from the packet header (Src IP, Dest IP, L4 Protocol, Src Port and Dest Port).
+The [format of this extended community] (https://github.com/Juniper/contrail-controller/blob/master/src/bgp/extended-community/load_balance.h) can be seen here.
+Applicability and other information can be obtained [here](https://github.com/Juniper/contrail-controller/wiki/Customized-field-selection-for-ECMP-load-balancing)